klukaszek/CIFAR10-Classification/README.md

 ## Outline

-Implement and evaluate various feed-forward neural networks using the CIFAR10 image dataset.
+Implements and evaluates various feed-forward neural networks using the CIFAR10 image dataset.

+The first model uses a sigmoid activation function, and the other models use ReLU.

-Test various hyperparameters for the models and report accuracy for the models using these hyperparameters.
+Tests various hyperparameters for the models and reports accuracy for the models using these hyperparameters.

+I can't post the assignment outline in the repository but the Jupyter Notebook is pretty straight forward and explains a lot.